-A dedicated educational program will be defined, planned and staffed when the museum is closer to opening, under the guidance of a degreed education staff member(s) and our education partners.
+As we near opening day, a dedicated educational program will be defined, planned and staffed under the guidance of a degreed education staff member(s) and our education partners.
 We will require our exhibit designers to coordinate with local education partners to work towards exhibits and displays that meet classroom objectives for various age groups.
-Formal classes, activities or the experience of the museum itself will be a carefully curated process.
+Formal classes, activities or the experience of the museum itself will be a carefully crafted process.
 Working with our education partners, we will work towards Dual Enrollment, Career Technical Agriculture Education (CTAE) Pathway completion and certifications.

-Kids camps, hands-on activities, visiting authors and veterans, reenactors, themed events, etc. are all potential programs that will be organized when the timing is appropriate, and funding is in place.
+Kids camps, hands-on activities, visiting authors and veterans, reenactors, themed events and more are all potential programs that will be organized when the timing is appropriate and funding is in place.

 Inspire Aviation Foundation has become the custodian of the Naval Air Station Atlanta Archives.
 The Naval Air Station (NAS) Atlanta Reunion Group, a group comprised of U.S. Navy veterans who served at NAS Atlanta from 1941 to 2009, have donated their photo archives, newspaper clippings and artifacts.